zxmelofs/zxmelofs/README.md

          ✧    𓂃   ⋆     ☾      ⋆     𓂃     ☆    ⋆

-**_Welcome to my info!!
+**_Welcome to my info!
 I am Melof, a person with quite interesting views on life and the world itself.
 Not bad as a photographer (for me it is like a hobby), previously had experience in the poetic theme.
 I use different pronouns but in particular he/him._** ✧      ۫     ⋆
          ☆       𓂃           ۶ৎ              ✧

 ₊˚ ‿︵‿︵‿︵୨୧ · · ♡ · · ୨୧‿︵‿︵‿︵ ˚₊₊˚ ‿︵‿︵‿︵୨୧ · · ♡ · · ୨୧‿︵‿︵‿︵ ˚₊₊˚ ‿︵‿︵‿︵୨୧ · · ♡ · · ୨୧‿︵‿︵‿︵ ˚₊